 Who must comply?

-Any website or online service directed at children under age 13 that collects personal info from children must comply with COPPA by law.
-Additionally, if you operate a website for a general audience but are aware that you are collecting personal info from kids, you must also comply.
+Any website or online service directed at children under age 13 that collects personal information from children must comply with COPPA by law.
+Additionally, if you operate a website for a general audience but are aware that you are collecting personal information from children, you must also comply.